faithlovell/lesson-19-graph-applications/index.md

 # Finding the Shortest Cross Country Trail (for Dijkstra's)

-**Informal Description**: The problem is to find the shortest path for a cross country runner from a designated start point to a given end point.
-The given park map provides the time taken for each trail (edge).
+**Informal Description**: A high school cross country team practices for meets at their local park trail.
+Every runner must start at Point A, and get to the coach who is waiting at Point T, but there are a number of running trails in the park as shown in the graph.
+One cross country runner wants to find the shortest path from Point A to T.

 > **Formal Description**:
 >
-> - Input:
+> - Input: A Graph G where each edge weight represents the time to run that trail.
-> - Output:
+> - Output: The shortest path, with its length, followed by the list of nodes to take.

 **Graph Problem/Algorithm**: [DFS/BFS/SSSP/APSP/MST]